1. Software Toolchain Setup

 6. A new folder neorv32_vivado_ip_work is created in neorv32/rtl/system_integration which contains the IP-packaging Vivado project.

-7. Inside, the packaged_ip folder provides the actual IP module.
+7. The packaged_ip sub-folder provides the actual IP module.

 9. Click on "Settings" in the "Project Manager" on the left side.